sentryco/BioAuth/readme.md

 This will configure your project to use the `main` branch of the BioAuth library from the specified GitHub repository.

 ### Example (mac / iOS)

+There is also an ExampleApp xcodeproj with working example for iOS and macOS

 ```swift
 import BioAuth
 // Asserts if the device can use biometric authentication